mishrp13/Python_codes/Python_codes/masterjenkins.md

-         install the sonar server details in jenkins add secret token from sonar to jenkins in sonar server security group allow traffic from jenkins server
+         install the sonar server details in jenkins add secret token from sonar to jenkins in sonar server security group allow traffic from jenkins server added private ip of sonarserver to jenkins..coz jenkins,sonar and Nexus are in the same vpc(virtual private cloud)